 What can you do with all this data?

 The idea is that by understanding how you're interacting with your phone you can then take much greater control, either by taking drastic action like removing the app completely, or by limiting how you use it by setting App Limits within iOS 12.
+The problem, of course, is that you've got to decide to make that change.

 - iOS 12: New features, release date, and everything you need to know